Kris Shaw

 Chief Marketing Officer

-Now splitting his time between London and New York as CMO for Porter & Sail – the best hotel concierge you’ve ever met, in app format – Kris Shaw has digital running through his veins.
-The former Digital Director for Soho House started out in content creation for the likes of MTV and BBC.
-Here, Kris shares some of the lessons he’s learned along the way.
+Now running his own Digital Consultancy for health, travel and wellness brands, Kris Shaw has digital running through his veins.
+The former Digital Director for Soho House and David Lloyd started out in content creation for the likes of MTV and BBC.
+Here, Kris shares some of the lessons he's learned along the way.

-Tell us about your career journey to becoming Chief Marketing Officer at Porter & Sail.
+Tell us about your career journey to running your own consultancy.

 You started out in digital just as digital itself started, what was it that initially piqued your interest?